Are-Natural-Foods-Better-For-You_Banner.jpg

 1. Artificial Preservatives

-They might not be found in foods plucked straight from the ground, but they do help prevent foods going off before they can be bought or used.
-This not only reduces food waste, a major burden on our planet, but also ensures that our food stays safe to eat and retains its nutritional value for longer than it would without such additives.
-Beyond that, certain preservatives can even enhance the nutritional profile: Ascorbic acid, for example, is an antioxidant and antimicrobial, added to a wide variety of foods to extend their shelf-life.
-Whilst most will recognise the name from product packaging, and perhaps perceive it to be a harmful additive, many might not realise is that ascorbic acid is also known as vitamin C. Whether naturally occurring in the food, plant-based but added during manufacturing, or synthetically produced, the impact it has on both the food and the body remains the same.8
+They might not be found in foods plucked straight from the ground, but they do help prevent foods from going off before they can be bought or used.
+This not only reduces food waste, a significant burden on our planet but also ensures that our food stays safe and retains its nutritional value for longer than it would without such additives.
+Beyond that, certain preservatives can enhance the nutritional profile.
+Ascorbic acid, for example, is an antioxidant and antimicrobial, added to various foods to extend their shelf-life.
+Whilst most will recognise the name from product packaging and perhaps perceive it to be a harmful additive, many might not realise that ascorbic acid is also known as vitamin C. Whether naturally occurring in the food, plant-based but added during manufacturing, or synthetically produced, the impact it has on both the food and the body remains the same.8

 2. Fortified and Functional Foods

-Whether it be the addition of calcium to orange juice, folic acid in bread, or iron to cereal, certain micronutrients and minerals are added to staple foods with the sole intention of bolstering our all-too-often deficient diets.
-Fortification has taken place for decades, but a more modern phenomenon is the development of so-called ‘functional foods’; foods which provide health benefits beyond their traditional nutritional function.
-This includes, for example, probiotics, for which there is a growing body of evidence demonstrating their capacity to normalise intestinal microflora and act as a prophylactic and/or therapeutic for a range of conditions including diarrhoea, IBS, and amelioration of lactose intolerance.
-Both fortified and functional foods have the capacity to provide our bodies with nutrients and benefits that would not be seen were we to eat the equivalent food in unadulterated form.9
+Whether it be the addition of calcium to orange juice, folic acid in bread, or iron to cereal, certain micronutrients and minerals are added to staple foods to bolster our all-too-often deficient diets.
+Fortification has taken place for decades, but a more modern phenomenon is the development of so-called ‘functional foods’, which provide health benefits beyond their traditional nutritional function.
+This includes, for example, probiotics, for which there is a growing body of evidence demonstrating their capacity to normalise intestinal microflora and act as a prophylactic and/or therapeutic for a range of conditions, including diarrhoea, IBS, and amelioration of lactose intolerance.
+Both fortified and functional foods can provide our bodies with nutrients and benefits that would not be seen if we ate the equivalent food in unadulterated form.9

 3. Lab-Grown Meat

-This is not to imply that these preservatives are anything but positive: It is thanks to pasteurisation that we need not be concerned about contracting tuberculosis from milk, and thanks to nitrites that you probably haven’t suffered botulinum poisoning after eating a sausage.
-Instead, my point is to highlight that perhaps what we deem to be ‘natural’, isn’t always what it seems, and that so-called ‘natural’ might not necessarily be best.
+This is not to imply that these preservatives are 'bad'.
+Thanks to pasteurisation, we need not be concerned about contracting tuberculosis from milk and thanks to nitrites, you probably haven’t suffered botulinum poisoning after eating a sausage.
+Instead, my point is to highlight that perhaps what we deem to be ‘natural’ isn’t always what it seems and that so-called ‘natural’ might not necessarily be best.

 4. Plant-Based Meat Alternatives

-In much the same way that many omnivores have a distaste for lab-grown meat, many argue against meat-alternatives due to the perceived synthetic nature of such foods.
-Ironically, the thought of tofu or seitan can send shudders down a meat-eater’s spine and yet many consume both of these foods in slightly different formats under a different name, without batting an eyelid.
+In much the same way that many omnivores have a distaste for lab-grown meat, many argue against meat alternatives due to the perceived synthetic nature of such foods.
+Ironically, the thought of tofu or seitan can send shudders down a meat-eater’s spine.
+Yet, many consume both of these foods in slightly different formats under a different name, without batting an eyelid.
 Tofu is made from soya beans, also known as edamame, whilst seitan is made from wheat protein, also found in bread.

-Importantly, however, when it comes to health, both meat-alternatives and novel meat-growing technologies provide an opportunity to enhance the impact that our food has on our health.
-In a way that is not possible with conventionally farmed meat, both would allow for a manipulation of the macro and micro-nutrient profile, resulting in a protein source that is not just better for the health of animals and the planet, but also better tailored to our own nutritional needs.
+Importantly, when it comes to health, both meat alternatives and novel meat-growing technologies provide an opportunity to enhance the impact that our food has on our health.
+In a way that is not possible with conventionally farmed meat, both could allow for manipulation of the macro and micro-nutrient profile, resulting in a protein source that is not just better for the health of animals and the planet but also better tailored to our own nutritional needs.

 Natural Food Doesn’t Mean Healthy Food